Whatever your data-driven HR goals are for 2018, read the top seven HR analytics articles from 2017.

 How do you go from metrics to reducing employee turnover, improving manager effectiveness, and connecting training scores to profits?
 A people strategy platform enables this kind of strategic excellence, while analytics and future of work consultant Jonathan Ferrar’s model for HR analytics below gives you a framework for successful analytics projects.

-Whatever your data-driven HR goals are for 2018, here are the top articles from 2017 to help you achieve them:
+Whatever your data-driven HR goals are for 2018, here are the top HR analytics articles from 2017 to help you achieve them:

 In doing research for his book, Jonathan Ferrar found numerous examples of successful analytics projects.
 He and his co-researchers developed this 8-step model based on those findings: Frame Business Questions, Build Hypotheses, Gather Data, Conduct Analyses, Reveal Insights, Determine Recommendations, Get Your Point Across, and Implement and Evaluate.